Canada–Germany relations

-Canada and the Federal Republic of Germany have positive relations, as they are close allies and fellow NATO and G7 members.
+Canada and Germany have positive relations, as they are close allies and fellow NATO and G7 members.

 History

 Before 1776

 The earliest contact between Germany and Canada occurred in New France, the area of North America colonized by France in the 17th century.
 A number of ethnic Germans migrated to the colony during French colonial possession between 1663 and 1763, and mixed in with the French population.
 The first major German migration to Canada, however, was after the English conquests of Nova Scotia.
 A significant number of Germans served in the British invading force and subsequently elected to settle in the new lands.
 The colony's population was mainly French-speaking Roman Catholic Acadians.
 Since most British settlers preferred to settle in the warmer Southern Colonies, the British administration faced a daunting demographic problem.
 An aggressive plan to recruit foreign protestants began to balance the population statistics.
 Most of the attracted settlers came from German duchies and principalities on the Upper Rhine in the present-day Rhineland-Palatinate Bundesland.
 The Duchy of Württemberg was the major source of these immigrants.
 Because of this migration, many Nova Scotian towns on the South Shore such as Lunenburg, Kingsburg and Waterloo bear distinctly German names.
 Many of the names of islands, beaches and points are also German and there are many Lutheran churches.